 The Minnesota State Fair is over 320 acres of food on-a-stick, animals and people watching.
-However, when there are nearly a quarter-million people walking around — or worse, huddled eating corn-on-the-cob — you could get a bit frazzled.
+However, when there are nearly a quarter-million people walking around — or worse, huddled in one spot eating corn-on-the-cob — you could get a bit frazzled.

 So what dates should you avoid?
-The second Saturday, which is the Saturday of Labor Day weekend, is always the worst.
-In 2017, more than 260,000 people attended the Fair that day alone.
-That’s 150,000 more people than the first day of the State Fair in 2017.
+The second Saturday, which is the Saturday of Labor Day weekend, is always the worst when it comes to large crowds.
+In 2018, more than 270,000 people attended the Fair that day alone.
+That was an all-time single day attendance record.
+Compare that to the 120,000 people who attended on day 6 — a difference of over 150,000 people.